 Note: The base of this article was written by Amber Shorthouse in 2008.
-Latest update: Edited broken links, added new links, revised text, and added some new content on 26 April 2024 -Grace Cordial
+In the intervening years, we have acquired additional materials on the topic.
+Latest update: Edited broken links, added new links, revised text, and added some new content on 24-29 April 2024 -Grace Cordial

 Beaufort County residents love to boast that life here is rather unique in many ways.
 Our local peculiarities are diverse and plentiful: the Spanish New World was administered from Parris Island for a time during the 16th century; we have one of the greatest variations of high and low tide along the Atlantic coast; we established the first school for the newly freed slaves of South Carolina (Penn Normal School on St. Helena Island); and we used local bounty to create the lowcountry's favorite feast, Frogmore Stew.
 And yet, some things continue to surprise newcomers.

 Many area Black men joined the Union Army's 1st, 2nd, and 3rd South Carolina Volunteer Regiments (AKA 33rd, 34th, and 104th USCT) and the Federal Navy.
 Some of its most prominent late 19th century, 20th century and 21st century families have ancestors who served in the Union Army, Navy, or who ran businesses that supplied those Federal forces.
-The Beaufort National Cemetery had been founded in 1863 to provide eternal resting places for those dead.
+The Beaufort National Cemetery had been founded in 1863 to provide eternal resting places for those who died while serving the United States.

 Many places lay claims to being the first community to honor its Civil War dead beginning as early as 1864 in Waterloo, New York.
 Waterloo got the official backing of the United States government as Memorial Day’s birthplace during L.B.
 Johnson’s administration in 1966.
 “Memorial Day – Over 150 Years of Remembrance” by the National Park Service covers aspects of the holiday’s history and other claimants.